vonovak/react-native-add-calendar-event/README.md

 # react-native-add-calendar-event

 This package alows you to start an activity (Android) or show a modal window (iOS) for adding, viewing or editing events in device's calendar.
-Through a promise, you can find out if a new event was added and get its id, or if it was removed.
+Through a promise, you can find out if a new event was added and get its ID, or if it was removed.
 The functionality is provided through native modules and won't therefore work with Expo.

 For managing calendar events without the UI for user to interact with, see [react-native-calendar-events](https://github.com/wmcmahan/react-native-calendar-events).